L'Oréal S.A. (OR) Stock Analysis

 Bull case

-• Dividend yield of 1.86% with a payout ratio of 61.2% suggests the company returns capital to shareholders while retaining earnings for growth and acquisitions.
+- ✓Dividend yield of 1.95% with a 61% payout ratio suggests the company generates sufficient free cash flow to reward shareholders while retaining capital for growth and acquisitions.

 Bear case